JuliaGraphs/Graphs.jl/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug with LightGraphs
+about: Report a bug with Graphs
 title: "[BUG]"
 labels: bug
 assignees: ''